ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 2. scale it by the negative learning rate
 3. compute the retraction of the current point along the scaled Riemann gradient, thereby moving to a new point on $\mathbb{M}$.

-The doubly-stochastic matrix manifold operations are implemented [here](https://github.com/ocramz/assignment-riemann-opt/blob/a6bf622b77160dac58dc72fdd1ddd036338d23f3/doublystochastic.py).
+The projection and retraction operators for the doubly-stochastic matrix manifold are implemented [here](https://github.com/ocramz/assignment-riemann-opt/blob/1fda47b537886f280f50cdbb5414f0fe39b06b01/doublystochastic.py).

 # Experiments